CERTCC/CERT-Guide-to-CVD/docs/open_problems/index.md

 First, we discuss the increasing difficulty in identifying vulnerabilities.

-Second, we\'ll cover the changes that IoT implies to CVD now and for the foreseeable future.
+Second, we'll cover the changes that IoT implies to CVD now and for the foreseeable future.

 -   [8.1 Vulnerability IDs and